Ranking Barcelona’s 16 weirdest signings so far this millennium

 It’s like going to a takeaway, putting a load of coppers down on the counter and looking longingly at the server in the hopes they’ll take pity on you and give you a full meal.

-Barcelona are unbeaten across the Brazilian’s five appearances for the club so far.
-That’s right, he’s still on their books.
-Currently on loan at Sivasspor, the former home of ‘The Original Douglas’, Cicinho.
+Barcelona actually went unbeaten across the Brazilian’s five appearances for the club.
+He eventually left for Besiktas in 2019, after a loan at Sivasspor, the former home of ‘The Original Douglas’, Cicinho.

 A few minutes later, though, and you’ll have figured out where you recognise it from.
 It’s the same look of utter dread you last saw on the face of Guy Goma when he was mistakenly called in by as an expert on a live BBC broadcast.